SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.7.4 Proportion of the population who are refugees, by country of origin

-This target is interpreted to cover research about
+This target is interpreted to cover research about implementing policies that ensure safe, responsible and financially sustainable migration.

 ```py
 TS=